OPS-E2E-PPE/VBA-Docs/excel/Concepts/Workbooks-and-Worksheets/name-a-worksheet-by-using-a-cell-value.md

 Private Sub Worksheet_Change(ByVal Target As Range)
     'Specify the target cell whose entry shall be the sheet tab name.
     If Target.Address <> "$A$1" Then Exit Sub
-        'If the target cell is empty (contents cleared) then do not change the sheet name If IsEmpty(Target) Then Exit Sub
+        'If the target cell is empty (contents cleared) then don't change the sheet name If IsEmpty(Target) Then Exit Sub

     'If the length of the target cell's entry is greater than 31 characters, disallow the entry.